Academy for Diverse Emerging Nurse Leaders

 Benefits to Organizations and Schools

 It’s no secret that nursing schools and health care systems want and need faculty and leaders who support diverse backgrounds and populations.
 To provide quality, inclusive health care, it’s important that nursing staff and leadership reflect the populations that they serve.
 Nursing schools need to recruit faculty and students to shape the education of that future nursing workforce.
 Health care systems must recruit and retain diverse nurse leaders to positively affect the health outcomes of the diverse patients they serve.
 The Academy for Diverse Emerging Nurse Leaders offers a path to equipping their outstanding emerging leaders and giving them the tools to advance and lead.

 - Master of Science in Nursing is preferred

 - Serving in a leadership role less than 3 years

 - Are committed to expanding and supporting diversity in nursing leadership

 - Leadership support from your dean, chief nursing officer or direct supervisor

 - Have identified a mentor at your institution or organization

 As part of your fellowship, you will design a project that demonstrates leadership and/or addresses an issue connected to your work.
 While each fellow’s project should be specific to their needs and strengths, projects should align with your work’s organizational goals and objectives.
-You will be supported in this project as both your institutional and academy mentor work to facilitate the design and or implementation of the project.
+You will be supported in this project, as both your institutional and academy mentor work with you to facilitate the design and or implementation of the project.